argen/site/about.md

 ---
 layout: post
 permalink: /about/index.html
-title: About the Theme
+title: About Bruno Belcastro
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
-It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+description: This is the personal website of Bruno Belcastro, where you can find posts, photos and ocassional ramblings and rants.
-tags: [about, Jekyll, theme, responsive]
+tags: [about, bruno belcastro, pixel2html, about me]
-image:
-  feature: soft-trees.jpg
 ---

 ![Bruno Belcastro Photo](https://cldup.com/wP_2ATY2DY.jpg)